 Identifying Peer-Reviewed Articles

-Your instructors may require you to exclusively use peer-reviewed articles for your academic research papers.
-Learn how to identify the differences between peer-reviewed, trade, and popular magazines when using databases.
+Your instructors may require you to use peer-reviewed articles for your academic research papers.
+Learn what "peer-reviewed" means and how to identify the differences between peer-reviewed journal, trade journal, and popular magazine articles.

 - Longer, in-depth articles.